Ben Carson Didn’t Find $500 Billion [Debunked]

 — Keith (@Zeke311) April 6, 2017

-According to reports that have popped up on Gateway Pundit, American Today and Hannity, Carson, who is a member of President Donald Trump’s Cabinet as the Secretary of the Department of Housing and Urban Development, found the massive bookkeeping errors in his first month at his new post.
+According to reports that have popped up on Gateway Pundit, American Today, and Hannity, Carson, who is a member of President Donald Trump’s cabinet as the secretary of the Department of Housing and Urban Development, found the massive bookkeeping errors in his first month at his new post.

 MSM SILENT: Ben #Carson Finds $500 Billion in Errors in Obama HUD Audit https://t.co/JPoRiulRxi via @gatewaypundit #tcot